Employers that Abuse Job Applicants

 It is less well understood that this is a two-way street.
 Employers make “mistakes” too.
 Some employers use tactics that are abusive to potential employees, who often have no recourse to complain.

 The Society for Human Resources Management exhorts its 250,000 members to abide by a Code of Ethics that includes: “Encourage my employer to make the fair and equitable treatment of all employees a primary concern.”
-That tenet should be broadened to apply to job applicants also.
+That tenet should be broadened to job applicants also.

 In another instance, after meeting with the Human Resources person, a job applicant for a position in Long Island literally waited six hours sitting in a chair outside the boss’ office.
-At one point, he heard the boss talking on the phone, laughing, and making plans for dinner.
+At one point, he says he heard the boss talking on the phone, laughing, and making plans for dinner.
 The interview was finally conducted at the end of the day.
 It lasted about ten minutes.
 To add insult to injury, he was stuck on the drive home in Long Island’s infamous rush hour traffic for about two hours.

 When a prospective employer makes a mistake or uses abusive tactics, more often than not, the job seeker pays the price.
 You may not get the job.
 If you do, you may end up feeling used and abused.
 And you have little recourse.
 The woman at the Connecticut interview might argue she was the victim of age discrimination but what she wanted was a job, not a costly and time consuming lawsuit (assuming she could get an attorney to take her case).